 Once you reach the top, there is a small track called the Loop Trail giving unparalleled views out across the landscape across to the Ross Dam and Ross River.
 The circuit takes 10 minutes and a few peacocks will happily strut their stuff and let you take pictures.
 You're bound to run into other types of wildlife up there as well.

-Five kilometres of technical downhill track running either side of the bitumen public road.
+The DH run is approximately 2.8 kilometres long and regularly sees riders hitting 60 km/hr, taking around six minutes to complete a run.
+There is a total of five kilometres of technical downhill track running either side of the bitumen public road.
 Townsville Rockwheelers maintain these downhill tracks at "Mount Stuart Down Hill" and often host events.

 To get to the bottom car park, turn off Stuart Drive onto Mount Stuart Road.
 Just up the bridge is a clearing near a sign saying 7.5km of winding road ahead.
 Park you car here and shuttle to the start of the tracks near the saddle.